RKGman/plasmaforce/docs/proposal.md

-## Plasmaforce
+## PlasmaPulse

 #### Background
-PlasmaForce is a 2d space shooter game inspired by classics such as Life Force and Tyrian.
+PlasmaPulse is a 2d space shooter game inspired by classics such as Life Force and Tyrian.

 #### Functionality & MVP
-PlasmaForce will have the following features:
+PlasmaPulse will have the following features:
 - Players are able to control a space ship
 - Players can fire bullets that destroy enemy ships.
 - There will be enemy ships that have a basic AI and can fire bullets that destroy the player's ship.